jadu/twig-attribute-parser/README.md

 ## Disabled attribute

-The `disabled` attribute is only valid on specific elements, if you attempt to pass a boolean `disabled` attribute without a valid `tag` or to a tag which doesn’t support the disabled attribute, it will output a disabled class instead.
+The `disabled` attribute is only valid on specific elements, if you attempt to pass a boolean `disabled` attribute without a valid `tag` or to a tag which doesn’t support the disabled attribute, it will output an `is-disabled` class instead which you can style appropriately.

 ```twig
 {%